qwolilowp/Z_TENNOT_IU/README.md

 ## Notes
 Use the fullscreen mode of the browser to expand the button area.

-# Example Sequencer

 ## PD
 The first example software synthesizer is made with pure data (PD).
 You can find PD examples in the PDsynth folder.
 The sequencer takes note-on and -off messages and channel after touch messages.
 It has 15 voices or let say oscillators and a additional 15 oscillators for modulation.
 The output is a signal sum and that is it.

+### on Linux

 On linux you might use the command

 aconnect 'Midi Through' 'Pure Data'

 to connect the virtual MIDI cable, depending on you setup.

+### on Windows

+On Windows you might use a additional software to create virtual MIDI ports.
+We tested virtualMIDI (get from https://www.tobias-erichsen.de/software/virtualmidi.html)

 # Looks like?
 ![](a5..png?raw=true)